onap/so/readme.md

 # Getting the containers

-***to be changed for rrelease*** OpenECOMP MSO containers are stored on the Rackspace Nexus Docker Registry
+OpenECOMP MSO containers are stored on [here](https://nexus3.openecomp.org:10002) for the releases, and [here](https://nexus3.openecomp.org:10003) for the snapshots

 The following Docker images are the actual deployment images used for running MSO